What you'll learn

 import {jsonGenerator} from './generators/json';

-Next, we need to change the output of the sample app.
 Currently, there are two panels in the app next to the workspace.
 One shows the generated JavaScript code, and one executes it.
-We need to change it to show the generated JSON code instead of JavaScript.
-And since we can't execute JSON, we will leave the bottom panel blank and not show anything there.
-Change the runCode function to match the following:
+The one panel showing the generated Javascript code will be changed to show the generated JSON code instead.
+Since JSON can't be directly executed, the panel that shows the execution will be left blank.
+Change the runCode function to the following:

 const runCode = () => {